Functions

 In this studio, you’ll build on that work by refactoring your program into smaller, well-structured functions.

 Start by copying your code from the last studio into a new file.
-Use the cp
+Use the cp command for this purpose.

 Refactoring involves reorganizing your code to improve readability, modularity, and maintainability without altering its behavior.
 Specifically, you’ll: